Deelane/Discordbot/README.md

  Features:

- RedditImagePoster: (Current Settings) Links the top 3 posts to every subreddit listed in Subreddits.properties every 24 hours.
+ RedditImagePoster: Creates a list of the top 5 posts from every subreddit in properties file.
+Shuffles the list and posts 1 post every 5 minutes to discord channel.